helm/chart-testing/doc/ct_install.md

 * previous chart revision => current chart version (if non-breaking SemVer change)
 * current chart version => current chart version

-Charts may have multiple custom values files matching the glob pattern '*-values.yaml' in a directory named 'ci' in the root of the chart's directory.
-The chart is installed and tested for each of these files.
-If no custom values file is present, the chart is installed and tested with defaults.

 ```
 ct install [flags]
 ```